JunJian226/EventsManagementApp/README.md

 ### Description

-University Assignment Project written by Jun Woo in collaboration with Gunnraj Dhaliwal.
+University Assignment Project written by Jun Woo (Student No: 33469660) in collaboration with Gunnraj Dhaliwal.

 ### Running Steps